Skip to content

 A. The same system but more regulation — proponents believe the current banking system is generally okay but that we just need to tweak our regulatory framework, create more regulatory bodies, and appoint better regulators to oversee and manage the system.

 C. Bitcoin — proponents want to disconnect the government, the banks, and human judgment entirely from the process of “backing money,” determining the supply of money, and the cost of borrowing money.
-They instead want to replace it with a finite, supply, self-custodial monetary asset that can be easily and cheaply held, sent, and verified from peer-to-peer without banks or governments.
+They instead want to replace it with a finite supply, self-custodial monetary asset that can be easily and cheaply held, sent, and verified relatively easily and cheaply, and peer-to-peer without banks or governments.

 Here is a short analysis of options A, B, C: